MURATA MFG CO L/ADR (OTCMKTS:MRAAY) Sees Significant Decline in Short Interest

-MURATA MFG CO L/ADR (OTCMKTS:MRAAY) saw a large decline in short interest during the month of August.
+MURATA MFG CO L/ADR (OTCMKTS:MRAAY) was the recipient of a large decline in short interest in August.
 As of August 31st, there was short interest totalling 27,400 shares, a decline of 54.0% from the August 15th total of 59,600 shares.
-Based on an average trading volume of 163,200 shares, the short-interest ratio is currently 0.2 days.
+Based on an average daily volume of 163,200 shares, the short-interest ratio is presently 0.2 days.

 Receive News & Ratings for MURATA MFG CO L/ADR Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for MURATA MFG CO L/ADR and related companies with MarketBeat.com's FREE daily email newsletter.